corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/installing/_index.md

 ### Corda Version

 The `gradle.properties` file specifies the Corda version that the Gradle tasks use.
-Update the version by setting `cordaNotaryPluginsVersion` and `combinedWorkerJarVersion` to the Corda Version.
+Update the version by setting `cordaNotaryPluginsVersion` and `combinedWorkerJarVersion` to the Corda version.
 For example, for Corda 5.2:

 ```shell
 cordaNotaryPluginsVersion=5.2.0.0